RoboJackets/software-training-old/setup_instructons/docker.md

 ## 5. [Download our installation script](setup.sh)

+//TODO

+link to setup.sh
+where to move setup.sh when you run it then rn it

 Our installation script will:
 - Make sure you have all necessary software
 - Clone all necessary repos